 Unlike traditional chatbots that forget everything when the session ends, OpenClaw maintains continuity through a clever file-based memory system.
+This is one of the key differences highlighted in our OpenClaw vs ChatGPT comparison.
+See what is OpenClaw for an overview of all core features.
 Here's how it remembers who you are and what you're working on.

 Each day gets its own file: memory/YYYY-MM-DD.md.
 These are like a journal—raw, unfiltered notes of what happened: